Zer0FluxGiven/Numerical-Methods/README.md

 #0.
 1D-Hamiltonian.py : This Python script solves and plots Hamilton's Equations in 1 degree of freedom

 #1.
 2D-Hamiltonian.py : This Python script solves and plots Hamilton's Equations in 2 degrees of freedom

+#2.
+2D-Ising-Model.py : This program uses a Monte-Carlo method to analyze the 2D-Ising Model